UPDATE: The Feed-In Tariff has now closed for new applications (April 2019). Find more up to date information here.

 What will replace the Feed-In Tariff?

 Back in 2017 the Treasury announced that “there will be no new low-carbon electricity levies until 2025”.
-This means that will be no replacement for the Feed-in Tariff, at least until then.
+This means no replacement for the Feed-in Tariff, at least until then.

 Will my Feed-in Tariff payments end?

 No, absolutely not.
 If you’re an existing Feed-in Tariff recipient, then your payments will continue until the end of your contracted period.
 Check your paperwork to see when this is.